wahyuwiyoko/dark-moon.nvim/README.md

 ## Configuration

-Setup options is optional, the Dark Moon will use the default values for setup options, unless `setup()` is called.
-You need to configure the options before set the color scheme.
+Setup options is optional, the Dark Moon will use the default values for setup options.
 Below is the default configuration:

 ```lua
 require("dark-moon").setup({